My wife is a street fighter, man tells court

 “I concluded that I would no longer love Sekinat again due to the numerous disgrace and insult she had brought on me and my extended family.

-“If Sekinat is not fighting with our neighbours in the house, she will be insulting my parents and instigating problems in the neighborhood.
+“If Sekinat is not fighting with our neighbours in the house, she will be insulting my parents and instigating problems in the neighbourhood.

 “During the 2018 Ramadan fast, Sekinat went as far as six streets, away from ours, to cause trouble such that I was summoned to a meeting of landlord association.